 Mesh PMKSA

 The mesh PMKSA is the result of successful completion of the active authentication protocol.
 This security association is bidirectional.
 The two authenticated parties use the information in the security association for both sending and receiving.
 The mesh PMKSA is created by the Mesh STA’s SME when the active authentication protocol completes successfully with the peer mesh STA.
 The mesh PMKSA is used to create the mesh TKSA.
 Mesh PMKSAs are cached for up to their lifetimes.
-Mesh PMKSAs contain the following elements, and are identified by their PMKName.
+Mesh PMKSAs contain the following elements, and are identified by their PMKID.

-PMKName, as defined in 8.2a.5.4 (Processing of a peer’s Commit Message).
-The PMKName identifies the security association.
+PMKID, as defined in 8.2a.5.4 (Processing of a peer’s Commit Message).

 Mesh STA’s MAC address